 The following federal agencies also work to protect Massachusetts coastal wetlands:

-- U.S. Environmental Protection Agency (EPA) - The EPA New England Regional Office’s wetlands page includes information on national and local EPA efforts to protect and preserve wetlands, including enforcement efforts and available grants.
+- U.S. Environmental Protection Agency (EPA) - This EPA wetlands page includes information on EPA efforts to protect and preserve wetlands, including enforcement efforts and available grants.
 It also includes general information on wetlands and links to related efforts.

 - U.S. Army Corps of Engineers (USACE) - The USACE New England District both performs environmental restoration and stewardship work and regulates work and structures located in, under or, over navigable waters of the United States.
 This regulatory authority extends to projects located in wetlands adjacent to navigable waters and/or isolated wetlands that have a demonstrated interstate commerce connection.